viseshrp/fbn/README.md

 *Since this is a scraper, the more frequently you scrape, the more the chances are of getting locked out of your account or even banned permanently.
 The tool detects temporary bans and backs off appropriately, but [be warned](https://github.com/kevinzg/facebook-scraper/issues/409#issuecomment-907639417).*
 You may see `ConnectionResetError: [Errno 54] Connection reset by peer` for the URL `https://m.facebook.com/settings` from time to time.
 This is possibly because you are scraping too often.
 Reduce your frequency and/or rotate cookies to fix this.
 More info [here](https://github.com/kevinzg/facebook-scraper/issues/763).

-If you do not provide a value for `--every`, fbn will automatically randomize the checks to once between 2-4 hours which works out a lot better in terms of scraping frequency.
+If you do not provide a value for `--every` or `--to`, fbn will automatically randomize the checks to once between 1-3 hours which works out a lot better in terms of scraping frequency.

 Notifications are sent through the amazing [Apprise](https://github.com/caronc/apprise) which supports a ton of [notification services](https://github.com/caronc/apprise/wiki#notification-services).
 Use the CLI option